skap3214/assistant-bot/README.md

 - Gradio Tools (TextToImage, TextToVideo, ImageCaptioning, PromptGenerator)
 - ArXiv Tool
 - Terminal tool (Opens terminal at current working dir)
+- requests tool - can parse through webpages
+- Add Song tool - can add a song to a specific spotify playlist

 Looking to add much much more.